-- (1) The IMPORTS statement MUST NOT reference RFC-1215 [4], and MUST reference SNMPv2-SMI instead. - (2) The ENTERPRISE clause MUST be removed. - (3) The VARIABLES clause MUST be renamed to the OBJECTS clause. - (4) A STATUS clause MUST be added, with an appropriate value.
-Normally the value should be 'current,' although 'deprecated' or 'obsolete' may be used as needed. - (5) The value of an invocation of the NOTIFICATION-TYPE macro is an OBJECT IDENTIFIER, not an INTEGER, and MUST be changed accordingly.
+- (1) The IMPORTS statement MUST NOT reference RFC-1215 [RFC1215], and MUST reference SNMPv2-SMI instead. - (2) The ENTERPRISE clause MUST be removed. - (3) The VARIABLES clause MUST be renamed to the OBJECTS clause. - (4) A STATUS clause MUST be added, with an appropriate value.

+Normally the value should be 'current', although 'deprecated' or 'obsolete' may be used as needed. - OBJECT IDENTIFIER, not an INTEGER, and MUST be changed accordingly.
 Specifically, if the value of the ENTERPRISE clause is not 'snmp' then the value of the invocation SHALL be the value of the ENTERPRISE clause extended with two subidentifiers, the first of which has the value 0, and the second has the value of the invocation of the TRAP-TYPE.
 If the value of the ENTERPRISE clause is 'snmp', then the value of the invocation of the NOTIFICATION-TYPE macro SHALL be mapped in the same manner as described in section 3.1 in this document. - (6) A DESCRIPTION clause MUST be added, if not already present. - (7) One or more NOTIFICATION-GROUPS MUST be defined, and related notifications MUST be collected into those groups.
-Note that SMIv2 requires that all NOTIFICATION-TYPEs be a member of at least one NOTIFICATION-GROUP. - 2.2.
+Note that SMIv2 requires that all NOTIFICATION-TYPEs be a member of at least one NOTIFICATION-GROUP.

+2.2.
 Compliance Statements